 - fbd-format(r/w), this format consists of a collection of commands explained in the section "Commands" and it is mainly used to store geometrical information like points, lines, surfaces and bodies.
 All geometry generated by the user is stored in this format.
 But it can also be used to define a batch job which uses the available commands. - step-format(r), reverse engineered based on some cad files.
-Only points and certain types of lines are supported currently. - stl-format(r/w), this format describes a shape using only triangles.
-This is just for visualization.
-Meshing takes place in NETGEN [4] (see the "read" command to handle edges generated by NETGEN).
+Only points and certain types of lines are supported currently.
+Be aware of the more powefull cad2fbd interface program on the CalculiX home page. - stl-format in ascii (r/w), this format describes a shape using only triangles.